Tipoca/scaml/README.md

 ### Typing by OCaml

 Typing is done by the original OCaml type checker.
-Primitives defined in a module `SCaml` is referred.
+It uses module `SCaml` which defines primitive values and types for Michelson.

 ### SCaml typing